camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/10-multi-tenancy.html.md

 The process engine configuration can be adapted to achieve either database-, schema- or table-based isolation of data.
 If different tenants should work on entirely different databases, they have to use different jdbc settings or different data sources.
 For schema- or table-based isolation, a single data source can be used which means that resources like a connection pool can be shared among multiple engines.
 The configuration option [databaseTablePrefix](ref:/api-references/deployment-descriptors/#tags-process-engine-configuration-configuration-properties) can be used to configure database access in this case.

 For background execution of processes and tasks, the process engine has a component called [job executor](ref:#process-engine-the-job-executor).
 The job executor periodically acquires jobs from the database and submits them to a thread pool for execution.
-For all process application on one server, one thread pool is used for job execution.
+For all process applications on one server, one thread pool is used for job execution.
 Furthermore, it is possible to share the acquisition thread between multiple engines.
 This way, resources are still manageable even when a large number of process engines is used.
 See the section [The Job Executor and Multiple Process Engines](ref:#process-engine-the-job-executor-the-job-executor-and-multiple-process-engines) for details.

 Multi-tenancy settings can be applied in the various ways of configuring a process engine.
 The following is an example of a [bpm-platform.xml](ref:#process-engine-process-engine-bootstrapping-configure-process-engine-in-bpm-platformxml) file that specifies engines for two tenants that share the same database but work on different schemas: